Manufacturers: Are Your Competitors Showing Up on Google, ChatGPT, and AI Search While Your Products Stay Hidden?

 Here's What Makes Us Different

-I’m Chris Raulf, and I’ve spent nearly 30 years in search engine optimization working with businesses across the US, Europe, and Asia.
-I founded Boulder SEO Marketing because I was tired of watching good companies — including manufacturers with decades of expertise — get mediocre results from agencies that didn’t understand their market.
+I’m Chris Raulf.
+I’ve spent nearly 30 years in search engine optimization, working with businesses across the US, Europe, and Asia.
+I founded Boulder SEO Marketing after seeing too many strong companies, including established manufacturers underperform in search because their strategy didn’t reflect how their markets actually operate.

 Here's what manufacturing and industrial companies get with BSM: